Faculty & Staff

 African American Studies, American Literature and Culture, New Orleans Culture and History

 Professional Publications & Contributions

 Lynnell Thomas' research interests include New Orleans tourism, African American history and culture, and Black popular culture.
 A native of New Orleans, Lynnell Thomas is part of the post-Katrina diaspora, which informs her teaching and scholarship.
 Her research is also concerned with the diverse backgrounds and experiences that constitute and contest American identity and values.
 Her most recent scholarship has examined the distortion of African American history and culture in New Orleans’ tourism narrative, the negative impact of this narrative on policy decisions following Hurricane Katrina, and the ways that African Americans and others have attempted to resist and revise this narrative.
-Her first book, Desire and Disaster in New Orleans: Tourism, Race, and Historical Memory, will be published by Duke University Press in August 2014.
+Her first book, Desire and Disaster in New Orleans: Tourism, Race, and Historical Memory, was published by Duke University Press in August 2014.

 Selected Media Outreach:

 Invited Lecturer, “Wounds that Have Not Healed: Disaster and Democracy in the Wake of Katrina,” IDEAS Boston, Boston, MA, 2012.

 Guest Panelist, “What’s the Big Idea?”
 CityLine, WCVB TV, October 14, 2012.

 Guest Panelist, CityLine, “Social Media and Its Effect on American Youth," WCVB Boston, August 14, 2011.